 THIS DATE IN HISTORY: May 9

-2006: Joffrey Lupul makes Stanley Cup playoff history when he scores all four goals for the Anaheim Ducks, including the winner at 16:30 of overtime, in a 4-3 victory against Colorado in Game 3 of the Western Conference Semifinals at Pepsi Center.
+2006: Joffrey Lupul makes history in the Stanley Cup Playoffs when he scores all four goals for the Anaheim Ducks, including the winner at 16:30 of overtime, in a 4-3 victory against the Colorado Avalanche in Game 3 of the Western Conference Semifinals at Pepsi Center.

 Lupul scores once in the second period and twice in the third before winning the game and becoming the first NHL player to cap a four-goal performance in a playoff game by scoring in overtime.

 "They just went in tonight," he says.
 "I got a couple of good passes.
 And some breaks."

 The loss ends Colorado's NHL-record six-game winning streak in playoff overtime games.

 1974: The Philadelphia Flyers end a 19-game winless streak at Boston Garden when Bobby Clarke scores at 12:01 of overtime for a series-tying 3-2 victory against the Boston Bruins in Game 2 of the Stanley Cup Final.
 After defenseman Andre Dupont ties the game with 52 seconds remaining in the third period, Clarke beats Gilles Gilbert at 12:01 of overtime, tying the best-of-7 series 1-1.
 The Flyers had been 0-17-2 in their previous 19 games in Boston.